Thiomer: Efflux pump inhibition

 Thiomers are able to reversibly inhibit efflux pumps.
 Because of this property the mucosal uptake of various efflux pump substrates such as anticancer drugs, antimycotic drugs and antiinflammatory drugs can be tremendously improved.
-The postulated mechanism of efflux pump inhibition is based on an interaction of thiolated polymers with the channel forming transmembrane domain of various efflux pumps such as P-gp and multidrug resistance proteins (MRPs).
+The postulated mechanism of efflux pump inhibition is based on an interaction of thiolated polymers with the channel forming transmembrane domain of various efflux pumps such as P-glycoprotein (P-gp) and multidrug resistance proteins (MRPs).
 P-gp, for instance, exhibits 12 transmembrane regions forming a channel through which substrates are transported outside of the cell.
 Two of these transmembrane domains – namely 2 and 11 – exhibit on position 137 and 956, respectively, a cysteine subunit.
 Thiomers seem to enter in the channel of P-gp and likely form subsequently one or two disulfide bonds with one or both cysteine subunits located within the channel.
 Due to this covalent interaction the allosteric change of the transporter being essential to move drugs outside of the cell might be blocked.